jljorro/bgg-dataset/data/README.md

 - **Folder**: `bgg25_continuous_metadata`.

 This dataset includes contextual information extracted from the games' metadata.
 Each context attribute is represented as a `float` value (0.0 or 1.0).
-We used this representation to avoid the use of embeddings in RecBole models (i.e., converting attributes into categories), and to analyze how this configuration affects recommendation performance.
+Thus, attributes are not converted to internal embeddings in RecBole.

 ## Discrete Context Values Metadata

 - **Folder**: `bgg25_discrete_metadata`.

-This dataset also includes contextual information from the games' metadata, but in this case, each context attribute is represented as a discrete `token` (e.g., 0 or 1).
+This dataset also includes contextual information from the games' metadata, but each context attribute is represented as a discrete `token` (e.g., 0 or 1).
 This allows the use of embeddings in RecBole models by treating attributes as categorical variables.
-We used this version to observe how embedding-based context modeling influences the results.

 ## Continuous Context Values from Reviews